Research table: Chemotherapy for early breast cancer

 A pooled analysis of data from 60 randomized clinical trials showed women of all ages, with or without breast cancer in their lymph nodes, can benefit from adjuvant chemotherapy.
 Women younger than 50 showed the most improvement in 15-year overall survival.

-The benefit of adjuvant chemotherapy depends on each person’s prognosis.
+The benefit of chemotherapy depends on each person’s prognosis (chance of survival).
 People with the poorest prognosis get the most survival improvement, while those with the best prognosis get the smallest benefit.

 Learn more about chemotherapy.

 Learn about the strengths and weaknesses of different types of studies.